 Now, don’t get me wrong, there are many brilliant PT’s out there.
 Therefore they help many people, but they only get to what they can because of the limitations that the insurance companies put on them.
 Using movement therapy, heat/cool packs, electrotherapy, and massage have been my experiences.
 Also, let’s not forget that paper they give you of the exercises that they go through with you ONCE at the appointment and never reference again.

-Because you're then on your own at home to get them done daily.
-99% of people don't do them at home.
-They say they do, but we all know you don't.
-That's the problem.
-The PT's don't have time to properly go through that part with you.
+Because you’re then on your own at home to get them done daily.
+99% of people don’t do them at home.
+They say they do, but we all know you don’t.
+That’s the problem.
+The PT’s don’t have time to properly go through that part with you.
 Meanwhile, you go home and try to remember every single detail of the lengthy program.
-And don't get me started on the crappy copied pictures of the exercises that you’re suppose to do at home.
+Even worse arw the crappy copied pictures of the exercises that you’re suppose to do at home.

 Society has ruined this service because of the insurance.
 Ten sessions are generous, but still isn’t enough time to make the proper changes for recovery of a major injury and/or surgery.
 On top of that, once people get done with their rehab program, they stop doing all of the work, given that they were doing the work in the first place.
 Exercise is the catalyst to an independent lifestyle.

-Certified Exercise Physiologists use to work right beside PTs back in the early '90s because they worked under the PTs billable services.
-That's not the case today and PTs are marketed as “Movement Experts”.
-They are, but they can't work to their full potentials like CEPs can because of insurance reasons.
-CEPs aren't covered by insurance, but they will save you money in the long run because of the life long changes you will be making.
+Certified Exercise Physiologists use to work right beside PTs back in the early ’90s because they worked under the PTs billable services.
+PTs and CEPs are both movement experts, but they can’t work to their full potentials like CEPs can because of insurance reasons.
+CEPs aren’t covered by insurance, but they will save you money in the long run because of the life long changes you will be making.

 I am a Certified Exercise Physiologist.
 American College of Sports Medicine Certified Exercise Physiologist certification.
 That specific certification requires a Bachelor’s Degree.
 Take my skill set a step further by adding in EMT.
 With both of those skill sets, I can help you on many levels.
 PTs can too, but they are hired by clinics and hospitals that will only offer services that are billable.